SADS Week 2024

 Key Links:

-Your two hands can help save a life: Anyone can be affected by a sudden cardiac arrest at any time, and without intervention, the person will quickly die.
+Learn CPR, act fast, save lives Anyone can be affected by a sudden cardiac arrest at any time, and without intervention, the person will quickly die.
 When someone collapses and stops breathing normally, it is important to quickly call 999, perform CPR and use a defibrillator.
 This gives the person their best chance of survival.
 If reluctant or unable to do rescue breaths, hands-only CPR will still give the person the same chance.

 Survival rates from out-of-hospital cardiac arrest remain stubbornly low in the UK, with fewer than one in 10 people surviving.